-The instrumentation from AuScope and Geoscience Australia will continuously record seismic data for 18 months at 38 locations at a regular spacing of ~0.5° across the eastern-central Gawler Craton.
-Drawing also on legacy datasets, the project team will apply a variety of passive seismic techniques to map the 3D structure of the crust and upper mantle beneath the eastern-central Gawler Craton, and beyond.
-The resulting models will provide unprecedented images of the South Australian lithosphere, delineating the detailed architecture (cover thickness, crustal thickness, lithospheric thickness, terrane margins, translithospheric faults, sutures and shear zones, etc) essential to robust prospectivity mapping.
+Using the data received from this project, together with legacy datasets, a variety of passive seismic techniques are applied to map the 3D structure of the crust and upper mantle beneath the eastern-central Gawler Craton, and beyond.
+The resulting models provide images of the South Australian lithosphere, delineating the detailed architecture (cover thickness, crustal thickness, lithospheric thickness, terrane margins, trans-lithospheric faults, sutures and shear zones, etc) essential to regional scale prospectivity mapping.

-Dr JP O’Donnell presented an update to the AusArray project at Discovery Day.
+Dr JP O’Donnell presented an update to the AusArray project at Discovery Day 2021.